xatkit-bot-platform/xatkit-examples/GithubBot/README.md

 # GitHubBot Example
 An example bot using the [SlackPlatform](https://github.com/xatkit-bot-platform/xatkit-slack-platform) and the [GitHubPlatform](https://github.com/xatkit-bot-platform/xatkit-github-platform) to receive events from GitHub and manage opened issues from Slack.
+You can check the [blog article](https://livablesoftware.com/slack-chatbot-github-repositories/) to know more about this bot!

 ## Installation